How Food and Nutrition May Support Respiratory Health

 Pomegranate Juice

-Pomegranate (Punica granatum) is a long-cultivated fruit that belongs to the Punicaceae family and is frequently called “the miracle fruit” due to eating its seeds as food, juice and its functional products.
-Modern clinical research and pharmacology have highlighted the broad ranging medicional properties of pomegranate itself and its juice.
+Pomegranate (Punica granatum) is a long-cultivated fruit that belongs to the Punicaceae family and is frequently called “the miracle fruit” due to eating its seeds as food, juice and its functional products.Modern clinical research and pharmacology have highlighted the broad-ranging medicinal properties of pomegranate and its juice.
 Pomegranate is strongly considered to be rich in dietary polyphenols with strong antioxidant properties.
 It has various health benefits, including managing diabetes, obesity and inflammation.
 The factors of polyphenols in pomegranate juice include anthocyanins, tannins, and flavonoids, and it is explored among chemical composition, biological effects and metabolism.
 It has significant advantages for the production of high-quality juice (Basu and Penugonda, 2009).

 Wheatgrass Juice

 Modern research identifies herbs as valuable sources of bioactive compounds.
 Wheatgrass, as young shoots of Triticum aestivum that belong to the family Gramineae, is an annual grass native to Southwest Asia and the Mediterranean, and now wheatgrass is cultivated worldwide.
 Wheatgrass is rich in essential minerals such as magnesium, iron, phosphorus, manganese, zinc and copper.
 Wheatgrass has tocopherols, providing a high amount of vitamin It has 70% chlorophyl, a molecule that is almost similar to haemoglobin.
 It contributes to metabolism, reduces acidity, restores blood alkalinity and also supports healthy cellular function by acting as a detoxifying agent.
 It can be consumed as a powdered extract or fresh, providing chlorophyll, 17 amino acids such as 8 essential, minerals, vitamins and proteins.
 Although it was used traditionally to manage health conditions.
 It has benefits for high blood pressure, pancreas health, anaemia, skin issues, constipation and asthma.
 Nutritional studies regularly show wheatgrass to be rich in magnesium, chromium, zinc, selenium, and antioxidants such as vitamin E and C, in anti-anaemic factors, such as vitamin B12, folic acid, iron, and pyridoxine, including proteins and amino acids.
-Scientists has discovered that it demonstrates its antioxidant capacity anti cancer both in vivo and vitro (A pilot study on wheat grass juice for its phytochemical, nutritional and therapeutic potential on chronic diseases., 2026).
+Scientists have discovered that it demonstrates its antioxidant capacity anti cancer both in vivo and vitro (A pilot study on wheat grass juice for its phytochemical, nutritional and therapeutic potential on chronic diseases., 2026).

 Recommendation for Using Herbal Teas